Government Documents Policy

 This policy and the accompanying implementation documents are reviewed each year in the spring, in anticipation of the summer Annual Item Selection Cycle.

-The Duke Law School is a private institution, but is open to the public during business hours.
+The Duke Law School is a private institution, but is open to the public on weekdays from 9 am to 5 pm (see Visiting the Library).
 Members of the Law Library's primary clientele receive extended hours of building access with their University ID cards under an automated "swipe card" entry system.
 Reference services are available during all hours the Library is open during the summer and academic breaks, and for the majority of open hours during the academic year.

-Government documents are kept in open shelving and are accessible to Library users at all hours the Library is open.
-Primary sources of law are generally cataloged without a call number classification and are kept in subject-based and/or jurisdiction-based arrangements; other documents are cataloged with their Superintendent of Documents classification and are kept in a discrete Documents Collection.
+Government documents are fully searchable in our online catalog, which also includes the larger federal documents collection of Perkins Library (FDLP# 0440).
+Government documents in the Goodson Law Library are kept in open shelving and are accessible to library users at all hours the library is open.
+Primary sources of law are generally cataloged without a call number classification and are kept in subject-based and/or jurisdiction-based arrangements; other documents are cataloged with their Superintendent of Documents classification and are kept in a discrete Documents Collection in compact shelving on Level 1.
 Pursuant to the Law Library's policy for library services for patrons with disabilities, staff members may retrieve documents upon request.
-Government documents are fully searchable in our online catalog, which also includes the larger federal documents collection of Perkins Library (FDLP# 0440).

-Access to FDLP Electronic materials is available through six public workstations with an attached printer located near the entrance of the Library.
+Access to FDLP Electronic materials is available through twelve public workstations in the Reading Room of the library.
 These terminals provide general Internet access from the Law Library's home page.
-The Library web site includes access to the online catalog, a Research Guide to Government Documents, and integrated links to federal resources through other Research Guides and Library pages.
+The Library website includes access to the online catalog, a Research Guide to Government Documents, and integrated links to federal resources through other Research Guides and Library pages.